microsoft/hlsl-specs/proposals/0045-clustered-geometry.md

 TODO: link the DXR spec proposal when available

-Note: No unique raytracing tier is required to use this intrinsic.
+Note: No unique raytracing tier is required to use the `ClusterID` intrinsic.
 If the device does not support clustered geometry, it must still support returning `CLUSTER_ID_INVALID` from this intrinsic.

+If a raytracing pipeline is created with the `RAYTRACING_PIPELINE_FLAG_ALLOW_CLUSTERED_GEOMETRY` flag on a device without clustered geometry support, state object creation fails.

 ## Testing